1Forward Particle Tracking

 Step 5 β View Particle Path Lines

-Click to view the particle path lines within the model domain.
 Each particle traces a path from its release point to its discharge location, revealing the flow structure of the aquifer β where water travels, how fast, and where it exits the system.
+Particles and particle path-lines are automatically displayed in the map display when particles are involved in the simulation.
+Particle tracking options can be specified in the 'Simulation Settings' tab of the 'Domain Attributes' menu.

 Step 6 β Save or Publish